JamesHutchison/megamock/GUIDANCE.md

 This is error prone,
 and time consuming.
 The dot paths are not changed when things are renamed.
-The calls to patch should also include the `autospec=True` argument, which is probably not enabled by default for legacy reasons.
+The calls to patch should also include the `autospec=True` argument, which isn't default behavior, when it should be.
 Finally, `patch`es need to be remembered to be started and stopped.

 ```python
 # many patch strings may extend so long they need to be split into multiple lines